MimicTester1307/arxiv_retriever/README.md

 # Features [more coming soon--see Notion page below for more info]
 - Fetches the most recent papers from ArXiv by specified categories
-- Fetches papers from ArXiv by title
+- Search for papers on ArXiv using full or partial title
 - Refine fetch and search by author for more precise results
 - Displays paper details including title, authors, publication date, and link to paper's page
 - Easy-to-use command-line interface built with Typer